duniter/cesium2s/README.md

-# cesium2s
+# Cesium²

-Cesium 2, running on Substrate
+Cesium², running on Duniter v2 (Substrate).

-Cesium 2 use Angular 14, Ionic 5 and Capacitor.
+Cesium² use Angular, Ionic and Capacitor.

 # Build